DevExpress-Examples/asp-net-web-forms-page-control-create-a-wizard/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3050/)**
 <!-- run online end -->

 This example demonstrates how to use the [Page Control](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPageControl) to create a wizard interface.
+In the wizard, a step is a [tab page](https://docs.devexpress.com/AspNet/DevExpress.Web.TabPage) that displays several fields.
+Mandatory fields are marked with an asterisk.
+Fill in these fields and click the **Next** button at the bottom of the current page to proceed to the next step.
+Click the **Personal**, **Date**, or **Contact** tab to navigate to the corresponding step.

 ![Create a Wizard](create-a-wizard.png)

-In the wizard, a step is a [tab page](https://docs.devexpress.com/AspNet/DevExpress.Web.TabPage) that displays several editors.
-Click the **Next** button at the bottom of the current page to proceed to the next step.
-Click the **Personal**, **Date**, or **Contact** tab to navigate to the corresponding step.

 Before you proceed to the next step, the [Validation Summary](https://docs.devexpress.com/AspNet/11626/components/data-editors/validationsummary) control validates values of the editors displayed on the current page and shows all validation errors in one block.
 Fix the errors to move forward.